From Ingest to Insights in Milliseconds: Everactive's Tech Transformation With Timescale

-We use Timescale Cloud and love it.
+We use Timescale and love it.
 We already used PostgreSQL on Amazon RDS and didn’t want to have to manage our own database (OpenTSDB convinced us of that!).

 It had become normal for OpenTSDB to crash multiple times per week from users asking for slightly too much data at once.
 TimescaleDB is clearly much faster than our previous OpenTSDB system.
 More importantly, nobody has ever crashed it.

 One not-very-carefully-benchmarked but huge performance increase we’ve seen?

 We have a frontend view that requires the last data point from all sensors: in OpenTSDB, it required nearly 10 minutes to load (due to hard-to-fix tail latencies in HBase), and our first TimescaleDB deployment brought that down to around 7 seconds.
 Further improvements to our schema and access patterns have brought these queries into the sub-second range.